MickhailP/MickhailP/README.md

 # Hi there, I'm Mikhail 👋🏼

 ### 👨🏼‍💻  I'm a self-taught iOS-Developer, dad, hockey player and snowboarder.
 I'm in searching a new career opportunity.
-I'm going to apply all my knowlege and expertise to solve yours business problems by developing new features and make your app better!
+I look forward to apply all my knowlege and expertise to solve business problems by developing new features and make your app better!

-Here is my resume take a look -> [Mikhail Perevozchikov.pdf](https://github.com/MickhailP/MickhailP/files/10059746/Mikhail.Perevozchikov.pdf)
-Any feedback appreciated! 😉
+iOS development is my favorite hobbie.

+## You can find my CV here: -> [M.Perevozchikov.pdf](https://github.com/MickhailP/MickhailP/files/10312977/M.Perevozchikov.pdf)

 Currently learning and mastering in Algorithms and UnitTesting👨🏼‍💻

 <p> </p>

-## 🧵 Fun facts about me:
+## 🧵 Some facts about me:

 - 🧠 I'm inspired to explore new technologies
 - 💼 I'm looking forward to find a job as a Junior iOS Developer.